Most Common Problems in a 2013-2020 Ford Fusion

 Alternator

-The battery may die on you when driving down the road, and the battery light indicator flashes on the dashboard due to a bad alternator.
+The battery may die on you when driving down the road, and the battery light indicator flashes on the dashboard.
+Sometimes, this is because your battery is old and is no longer able to hold a charge, or it is because the alternator is faulty.

 The alternator is located on the backside of the engine, and it’s very tricky to replace.
 Access it from underneath; you will still have to remove several components.
-The four-cylinder engine is more accessible to repair than the V6.
+The four-cylinder engine is much easier to repair than the V6.

 Lug Nuts

-Fusion owners complain of the lug nuts swelling, some of which is due to corrosion.
-There are little caps over the lug nuts; when that happens, it’s hard to get the socket onto the lug nuts to remove them.
-This happens on other vehicles but is very common on Ford Fusion.
+Fusion owners often report swelling in the lug nuts, which is sometimes due to corrosion.
+These lug nuts have small caps that make it harder to get the socket onto them for removal.
+This happens on other vehicles, but it is very common in Ford Fusions.

 Ignition Switch

-You can’t take the key out of the ignition when you put the vehicle in park.
-The shifter assembly itself, the internals may wear out or get damaged.
-The ignition switch may need to be replaced.
+If you can’t remove the key from the ignition when you put the vehicle in Park, the shifter assembly and its internal components may wear out or be damaged, and the ignition switch may need to be replaced.

 Power Steering Fluid Leak

-When you’re going down the road and turning the wheel and hearing a whining noise, that’s probably because your power steering is low.
-A damaged hose could probably end up causing a leak.
+When you’re going down the road, turning the wheel, and hearing a whining noise, your power steering is probably low.
+A damaged hose could cause a leak.
 The power steering pump is located on the passenger side.

-The Ford Fusion uses MERCON V, which is automatic transmission fluid.
+The Ford Fusion uses MERCON V automatic transmission fluid.

 Water Pump

-Coolant leaking from the engine, behind the AC compressor, or behind the alternator is a typical sign that the water pump must be bad.
+A coolant leak from the engine, behind the AC compressor, or the alternator is a typical sign that the water pump is bad.
 The weep hole right behind the alternator allows coolant to leak out.
 If there is a problem with the water pump in this vehicle, it must be driven by a timing change.

-If coolant is present in this area, it’s most likely the water pump, and it needs to be replaced.
-To buy a used Ford Fusion, you should also consider fuel economy and safety ratings.
+If coolant is present in this area, it’s most likely the water pump, which must be replaced.
+When buying a used Ford Fusion, consider fuel economy and safety ratings.

 Fuel Economy